virindh/UIAlertViewUtilities/README.md

 UIAlertViewUtilities
 ====================

-Adds some desperately needed features to UIAlertView, like an alert queue and one method call to configure and show.
+Adds some desperately needed features to UIAlertView, like an alert queue and one method call to configure and show an alert.